-If you were like me and found yourself sleeping too much, you need to cut it back.
-The average sleep adults need is 7-9 hours a night so were going to aim for that.
+If you are like me and find yourself sleeping too much, you need to cut it back.
+The average adult need is 7-9 hours a night so we’re going to aim for that.

 I don’t want you to make any drastic changes.
 If you find your sleeping 14 hours a day then don’t suddenly half it down to 7, that’s not healthy.
 Dial it back half an hour every week.
 Put your alarm at the other end of the room so you have to get out of bed to turn it off.
 Do this until you get to your desired length of sleep and make sure you go to bed at the same time and wake up at the same time every day.
-Your body will eventually become used to this new routine and it will become a healthy habit.
+Your body will eventually become used to this new routine.

 If you’re the opposite and don’t get enough sleep, the same still stands.
 You need a sleep schedule as well but first, you have to exhaust yourself.
 Tire your body and your mind during the day and sleep will start to come naturally on a night.
-If your not used to exercise (like me) then don’t over do it.
+If you are not used to exercising (like me) then don’t overdo it.
 Start with walking, then running, swimming or biking.
 Whatever takes your fancy but make sure you are tired.
 You’ll start to sleep better and as a bonus, exercise is good for your mental wellness.

 Find a cheerleader